Reproducing kernel Hilbert space compactification of unitary evolution groups: Examples and discussion

 Figure~\ref{fig:SpecTau}(b) shows the dependence of the eigenfrequencies of $W_{\tau}$ for the L63 system, as well as the corresponding Dirichlet energies, on $ \tau \in [ 10^{-5}, 1 ] $, computed using $L=750$ basis functions.
 As one might expect, the behavior of this spectrum is qualitatively different from that of the quasiperiodic torus flow in Figure~\ref{fig:SpecTau}(a).
 That is, instead of the eigenfrequency curves of low Dirichlet energy interleaved with higher-Dirichlet-energy curves in Figure~\ref{fig:SpecTau}(a), the eigenfrequencies in Figure~\ref{fig:SpecTau}(b) exhibit an apparent continual growth in Dirichlet energy as $\tau $ decreases to 0.
 This behavior is consistent with Corollary~\ref{corr:APS}, according to which if the Dirichlet energy were to saturate along a sequence of eigenfrequencies of $W_\tau$ as $ \tau \to 0^+$, and that sequence had a nonzero limit, then that limit would necessarily be a nonzero Koopman eigenfrequency.
 As stated above, the latter is not possible for the L63 system.
 Nevertheless, upon visual inspection, one can identify in Figure~\ref{fig:SpecTau}(b) frequency bands characterized by smaller Dirichlet energy than the surrounding frequencies; e.g., frequency bands centered at $ \omega \simeq 8 $, 10, 20, 27, as well as higher frequencies.
 According to Corollary~\ref{corr:APS}, the corresponding eigenfunctions of $W_{\tau}$ are good candidates for coherent observables, evolving as approximate Koopman eigenfunctions, as we now verify.

 Representative eigenfunctions $ \zeta_{\tau,j}$ chosen from these frequency bands for $ \tau = 10^{-4}$, and visualized as scatterplots on the L63 attractor, as well as time series on the sampled dynamical trajectory, are displayed in Figure~\ref{fig:ZetaL63}.
 At least at the level of time series, the qualitative features of these eigenfunctions can be interpreted as generalizations of the Koopman eigenfunctions associated with the point spectra of measure-preserving ergodic dynamical systems.
 That is, similarly to Koopman eigenfunctions, the eigenfunctions of $W_{\tau}$ in Figure~\ref{fig:ZetaL63} are narrowband signals, evolving at a characteristic frequency determined from the corresponding eigenvalue $ \omega_{\tau,j} $, and with $\simeq 90^\circ$ phase difference between their real and imaginary (not shown) parts.
-However, unlike true Koopman eigenfunctions, the oscillatory signals associated with $ \zeta_{\tau,j}$ exhibit pronounced amplitude modulations, giving them the appearance of wavepackets.
-If single-frequency, constant-amplitude, sinusoidal time series are to be thought of as hallmark features of Koopman eigenfunctions in measure-preserving systems, it appears that the eigenfunction time series derived from $W_{\tau}$ in systems with continuous spectra lose the constancy of the amplitude, while maintaining a narrowband frequency character with high phase coherence between real and imaginary parts.
+However, unlike true Koopman eigenfunctions, the oscillatory signals associated with $ \zeta_{\tau,j}$ exhibit pronounced amplitude modulations, giving them the appearance of wavepackets. \blue{If single-frequency, constant-amplitude, sinusoidal time series are to be thought of as hallmark features of Koopman eigenfunctions in measure-preserving systems, it appears that the eigenfunction time series of $W_{\tau}$ shown in Figure~\ref{fig:ZetaL63} lose the constancy of the amplitude, while maintaining a narrowband frequency character with high phase coherence between real and imaginary parts.
+In other words, these eigenfunctions reveal observables of the L63 system with an approximately cyclical behavior, despite mixing dynamics.}